brookelynne/catalogue-card-scraper/readme.md

 # Catalogue Card Scraper
-This catalogue card scraper is meant for Indiana University cataloguers to quickly generate catalogue cards to be printed and filed as a redundancy for the electronic system.
+This catalogue card scraper was written for Indiana University cataloguers, to quickly generate catalogue cards to be printed and filed as a redundancy for the electronic system.
 It pulls from the Indiana University [online catalogue](https://iucat.iu.edu/catalog), on any given item's [Librarian View page](https://iucat.iu.edu/catalog/19858379/librarian_view), generating a card with the following fields:
 - 090
 - 100
 - 240
+- 245
 - 260
 - 264
 - 300